 Hotel Josefine

-This wonder continues through the hotel’s stunning interior design, which incorporates traditional architecture with many Art Deco flourishes and contemporary amenities.
-Each of the 49 individually decorated rooms has its own charm and features cane-woven headboards inspired by Viennese craft traditions, box-spring beds, retro phones, surrealist art, and quirky details to further accentuate the hotel’s dreamlike aesthetic.
-The room types are divided into seven different categories and range from a cosy single all the way to a duplex suite with a roof terrace and striking views of Vienna’s skyline.
-I stayed in the Josefine Idéale which I loved, but if you have the budget, the Bel Étage suite would be my pick for the stained-glass windows alone!
+The room types are divided into seven different categories and range from a cosy single all the way to a duplex suite with a private roof terrace and striking views of Vienna’s skyline.
+I stayed in the Josefine Idéale which I loved, but if your budget allows, the Bel Étage Suite with its exquisite stained‑glass windows would be my top choice.

 If you are thinking of booking a stay please consider supporting the site and using my affiliate link below.